jetbrains-academy/introduction_to_python/Variables/Type conversion/task.md

 There are several built-in functions that let you convert one data type into another.
 These functions return a new object representing the converted value. `int(x)` converts `x` into an integer. `float(x)` converts `x` into a floating-point number. `str(x)` converts object `x` into a string representation.

+For more structured and detailed information, you can refer to [this Hyperskill knowledge base page](https://hyperskill.org/learn/step/6224).

 ### Task
 Convert `float_number` into an integer.